cloudsftp/blog/content/posts/RAnT_One/index.md

 Using `0.0.0.0` for the server process makes sense, since we want to bind to it.
 But for some reason, I can't use it for the client process and must instead use `localhost`.
 This might vary for your environment.

+Each client process computes points of the scan on one thread.
+So if you want to use 8 threads of your CPU for the simulation, you have to start 8 client processes.

 ## Wrapper script